Scientists are trying to bottle solar energy and turn it into liquid fuel

 Heat without fire

 The new results, published in a series of scientific papers over the past year, have caught the attention of investors.
-Moth-Poulson says numerous companies have contacted him to discuss the potential for commercialization.
+Moth-Poulsen says numerous companies have contacted him to discuss the potential for commercialization.

 From prototype to product

 For all the promise of solar thermal fuels, years of development lie ahead.
-“We’ve made a lot of progress,” Moth-Poulson says, “but there is still a lot to figure out.”
+"We've made a lot of progress," Moth-Poulsen says, "but there is still a lot to figure out."

 A crucial next step will be to develop a single fuel that combines the best characteristics of the many fuel variants the Chalmers team has developed — including long shelf life, high energy density and good recyclability.